 Step 5: In the Properties window, click on the Details tab.

-Step 6: Open Hardware Id and copy it.
+Step 6: Open the Hardware Id and copy it.

 Step 7: in the Google search engine box, paste the copied id.